April 11, 2022

 Instead of a steak, I got a Brisket Burger and fries.
 OMG – it was awesome!
 After that, we waddled across the street to the Danzeisen Dairy Store for an excellent (although rather small) milkshake, where we also charged our electronics in a little sitting area.

 After rolling out of Fargo, we stood on the sidewalk, slowly swaying back and forth in a food trance as we looked up and down the busy road.
-Then, across the street, I spotted the word Icecream, and we immediately headed across the street for dessert.
+Then, I spotted the word Icecream across the street, and we immediately headed for dessert.
 I’m sure we could pack in a little more.

 The ice cream store was an ice cream version of Starbucks.
 It had to have been designed by the Starbucks interior designer.
 There was even a little table and chairs to charge our electronics while we inhaled our milkshakes.

 I leaned back and sighed.
-Before drifting off to sleep, my last thought was that getting some new shoes would be nice.
-I know, I’m deep.
+Before drifting off to sleep, I thought getting some new shoes would be nice.